top of page

 • It's a plug in and power on solution, no changes, no upgrades.
 And that might be good for you.

-Why Custom Chassis and UnRaid for me?
+Why Custom Chassis and UnRaid?

-• You can use any brand, any size, and in any order drives - my backup server runs 20TBs, 18TBs, 16TBs, and 14TBs all in different order and were added as I built out the boxes.
+The platform is built on Linux and receives frequent enough updates.
+You pick the drives - my backup server runs 20TBs, 18TBs, 16TBs, and 14TBs all in different order and were added as I built out the boxes.
+The video editing server has (6) 16TB drives configured as a ZFS pool.

 What do I Need to Build the Server?